wildfly/quickstart/helloworld-mdb/README.md

 Access the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-helloworld-mdb/> and will send some messages to the queue.
+The application will be running at the following URL: <http://localhost:8080/wildfly-helloworld-mdb/> and will send some messages to the queue.

-To send messages to the topic, use the following URL: <http://localhost:8080/jboss-as-helloworld-mdb/HelloWorldMDBServletClient?topic>
+To send messages to the topic, use the following URL: <http://localhost:8080/wildfly-helloworld-mdb/HelloWorldMDBServletClient?topic>

 Investigate the Server Console Output
 -------------------------

-Look at the JBoss Application Server console or Server log and you should see log messages like the following:
+Look at the WildFly console or Server log and you should see log messages like the following:

     17:51:52,122 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-1 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 1
     17:51:52,123 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-11 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 2